otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 02 - Django and MVT Pattern.md

 ## 2. Installing Django and starting a project

-Inside your activated virtual environment from Module 01, run the following.
+Inside your activated virtual environment from module 01, run the following.

 ```bash
 pip install django